|

 animated graphics samples.

 customizes each site to fit the personality of the business or organization.
-We recognize that promoting
+I recognize that promoting

 your product, service or organization is the focus of the web site.
 The site visitor must leave the site

 saying "Wow, what a great product!", not "Gee, what a cool web site!"
-We work with you to ensure that your
+I work with you to ensure that your

 passion for your business is reflected in your site.
-We help you understand the
+I can help you understand the

 elements of your site and